vizzuhq/vizzu-story-js/docs/tutorial/index.md

-A `step` (and a single-step `slide`) is basically the same as a single chart corresponding to an [animate](https://lib.vizzuhq.com/latest/tutorial/) call from `Vizzu`, with some minor, but important differences (for now):
+A `step` (and a single-step `slide`) is basically the same as a single chart corresponding to an [animate](https://lib.vizzuhq.com/latest/tutorial/) call from `Vizzu`, with a minor, but important difference:

 - all of the data has to be added to the story at initialization, and it can be filtered at every `step` throughout the `story`.
-- animation options are not available

 In case of a `slide` with multiple `steps`, all, but the last `steps` are interim charts that connect a `slide` with a previous `slide` but the animation